-The following table sets forth all fees accrued or paid to Deloitte & Touche LLP for the years ended January 31, 2020 and 2019:
+The following table sets forth all fees accrued or paid to Deloitte & Touche LLP for the years ended January 31, 2021 and 2020:

 Year Ended January 31,

-2020 2019
+2021 2020

-Audit Fees(1) \$ 1,169,580 \$ 1,144,269
+Audit Fees(1) \$ 1,262,886 \$ 1,169,580

-Audit-Related Fees(2) 17,000 8,000
+Audit-Related Fees(2) 11,895 17,000

-Total \$ 1,186,580 \$ 1,152,269
+Total \$ 1,274,781 \$ 1,186,580

-(1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years
+(1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.
+(2) Audit-related fees consisted of fees and expenses billed for professional services Deloitte rendered in connection with our Form S-8 registrations filed for those fiscal years.

 Pre-approval Policy.
 Under our audit committee's policy governing our use of the services of our independent registered public accountants, the audit committee is required to pre-approve all audit and permitted non-audit services performed by our independent registered public accountants in order to ensure that the provision of such services does not impair the public accountants' independence.
-In the fiscal years ended January 31, 2020 and 2019, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.
+In the fiscal years ended January 31, 2021 and 2020, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.

-In the fiscal year ended January 31, 2020, there were no other professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.
+In the fiscal year ended January 31, 2021, there were no professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.